Piyush2Kaushal/Api-ecom/README.md

 Get Product by ID – Only Users can see product details by ID.

-🧑‍💻 Note: Admins cannot view products, only users can.

 6. Final Features Recap:
 ✅ Login system for both Users and Admins, with different roles ✅ JWT Token for secure login and protected routes